+- 1.4 This document is structured into 7 main chapters including a chapter each for the main strategic themes of the Core Strategy:

+- Introduction

+- Housing

+- Sustainable Development

+- Environment

+- Economy

+- Community

+- Plan Making

-- 1.4 This document is structured into 5 main chapters which reflect the Core Strategy Aims: - Housing - Sustainable Development - Environment - Economy - Community - 1.5 Various indicators are used to assess performance within each of those chapters; - Contextual Indicators these provide baseline data on the district's demographic structure, the performance of the local economy and information on environmental, housing and transport issues.
-These long term indicators draw mainly on existing published sources of information such as the Census and information published by other bodies such as the Environment Agency. - Output Indicators a number of national 'core' indicators are set by Government (see Appendix A) and many local targets and indicators are contained in the Core Strategy, the Council's Corporate Plan (2008-2011) and the Norfolk Local Area Agreement (although the LAA targets were scrapped in October 2010 and may not be gathered in the future).
-These measure specific outputs such as the amount of new residential and commercial development that has occurred during the year. - Process Indicators these record the progress that has been made on the preparation of LDF documents.
+- Various indicators are used to assess performance within each of those chapters; 1.5

+- Contextual Indicators these provide baseline data on the district's demographic structure, the performance of the local economy and information on environmental, housing and transport issues.
+These long term indicators draw mainly on existing published sources of information such as the Census and information published by other bodies such as the Environment Agency.

+- Output Indicators these are measurable outputs which are designed to monitor the impacts of policy and will often be related to a published performance standard such as the target for house completions in each year.

+- Process Indicators these record the progress that has been made on the preparation of LDF and other related policy documents.

-1.6 Where published and measurable targets are available these are referred to in the text and the summary tables at the start of each chapter.
-Targets which have been achieved or are on track to be achieved are indicated with a 🙂 and those which have not been achieved with a
+- 1.6 Where published and measurable targets are available these are referred to in the text and

+the summary tables at the start of each chapter.
+Targets which have been achieved or are on track to be achieved are indicated with a $\bigcirc$ and those which have not been achieved with a

-Control Table 4 in the implementation and Monitoring section of the Core Strategy sets out how each indicator relates back to Core Strategy objectives and policies, providing the important link between this report and the monitoring of key policy objectives.
+E. Table 4 in the implementation and Monitoring section of the Core Strategy sets out how each indicator relates back to Core Strategy objectives and policies, providing the important link between this report and the monitoring of key policy objectives.

-1.7 Many targets and indicators are monitored by external organisations such as Natural England, the Environment Agency and Norfolk County Council in order to check progress toward their targets and influence their policies and strategies.
+1.7 Many targets and indicators are monitored by external organisations such as Natural England. the Environment Agency and Norfolk County Council in order to check progress toward their targets and influence their policies and strategies.
 This report draws on some of this information and more information is available on the respective organisations websites.